-If the plug-and-play feature is not enabled for the installed ExpressCard, flash media card, or smart card, do the following to enable the feature:
+If the plug-and-play feature is not enabled for the installed flash media card, do the following to enable the feature:

-- 1. Go to Control Panel.
+1. Open Control Panel.

-- 2. Click Hardware and Sound.

-- 3. Click Device Manager.
-If you are prompted for an administrator password or confirmation, type the password or provide confirmation.

-- 4. From the Action menu, select Add legacy hardware.
-The Add Hardware Wizard starts.

-- 5. Follow the instructions on the screen.
+- 2. Click Hardware and Sound. - 3.
+Click Device Manager.
+If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
+From the Action menu, select Add legacy hardware.
+The Add Hardware Wizard starts. - 5.
+Follow the instructions on the screen.

-Removing an ExpressCard, a flash media card, or a smart card
+Removing a flash media card or a smart card

 - Before removing a card, stop the card first.
-Otherwise, data on the card might be damaged or lost. - Do not remove a card while the computer is in sleep mode or hibernation mode.
+Otherwise, data on the card might be corrupted or lost. - Do not remove a card while the computer is in sleep mode or hibernation mode.
 Otherwise, the system might not respond when you try to resume operation.